Taiwan Companies: Chunghwa Telecom

 International Submarine Cable Network

-Chunghwa Telecom invests in and participates in multiple international submarine optical cable projects, including Asia-Pacific Cable Network 2 (APCN-2), South-East Asia Middle East Western Europe 3 (SEA-ME-WE 3), and Trans-Pacific Express (TPE).
-These investments not only ensure Taiwan's global connectivity stability but position Taiwan as an important digital hub in the Asia-Pacific region.
+Chunghwa Telecom has invested in and participated in the construction of multiple international submarine fiber-optic cables, including major cable systems such as Asia-Pacific Cable Network 2 (APCN-2), South-East Asia-Middle East-Western Europe 3 (SEA-ME-WE 3), and the Trans-Pacific Express (TPE).
+These investments not only ensure the stability of Taiwan’s connections to the world, but also help make Taiwan an important digital hub in the Asia-Pacific region.

-Chunghwa Telecom has established subsidiaries or offices in the United States, Japan, Vietnam, and Thailand, providing local telecommunications services for Taiwanese businesses and assisting international enterprises entering Taiwan's market.
-Particularly in Southeast Asia, Chunghwa Telecom's experience and technology export represent important manifestations of Taiwan's soft power.
+Chunghwa Telecom has established subsidiaries or offices in the United States, Japan, Vietnam, Thailand, and other locations, providing local telecommunications services for Taiwanese businesses and helping international companies enter the Taiwan market.
+In Southeast Asia in particular, Chunghwa Telecom has helped Taiwanese businesses establish local telecommunications services, while also exporting a certain degree of ICT technology and systems integration experience.

 Innovation Capability: Leading Taiwan’s Digital Transformation